 1. Search engine optimization (SEO)

 One of the strategies you can use as part of B2B search marketing is search engine optimization (SEO).
 SEO is the process of boosting your website’s presence in search results through organic means.

 When users conduct searches for specific products or services, they often turn to the organic results to help them find what they need.
-With 95% of search traffic going to the first page of search results, optimizing your website to rank is critical.
-Without an SEO strategy in place, users will miss your website in the top results.

 There are numerous tactics that you can use to improve your website’s rankings in search results.
 Some effective strategies include: